axessim/amelethdf-c/INSTALL.md

             -DHDF5_DIR:PATH=PATH_TO_HDF5

 In this case, PATH_TO_HDF5 would be replaced with the path to the installed location of the HDF5 library.
+This folder may contain the hdf5*.cmake files.

+The configuration of the build can be perform by invoking the configure.py script with the suitable options.
+The options can be displayed by invoking the script with the '--help' option.

+    python configure.py --prefix=/usr/local/amelet-hdf
+                        --flavor=Release
+                        --hdf5-dir=PATH_TO_HDF5

 Full installation
 -----------------